cyresearch/IA-1981-IAC-LetterPerception/README.md

 </p>

-**Note**: Because letter–letter inhibition is zero, the activation time course of the letter d in this implementation does not dip as far below zero as in some secondary reproductions.
+**Note**: Because letter–letter inhibition is zero, the activation time course of the letter d in this implementation does not dip as far below zero.
 The overall qualitative pattern, however, matches the original IA model description:
 - <p float="left">
   <img src="assets/IA_1981_Fig5_WORK.png" width="380" alt="IA 1981 Fig 5">